ginkgobioworks/gen/README.md

 # Gen
 `Gen` is a version control system for genetic sequences.
 It efficiently stores genome-length sequences and sequence variations, with native support for polyploid genomes and pooled genotypes.
 Each project is organized into a repository, where collections of sequences and associated data are stored and tracked over time.
 Within a repository, branches can be created to explore different modifications or variations without affecting the main project.
 These branches can later be merged to integrate results from different experiments or collaborators.

-We do this by storing sequences in a graph model.
-For example, when you add a FASTA file to a repository, a 'block group' is created for each sequence—typically corresponding to a chromosome or contig.
-Initially, each group contains a single block that acts as the coordinate reference.
-As genome edits are made, or variations are observed through sequencing, gen automatically tracks these changes by adding new blocks and edges to the block group.
-The figure below illustrates how this process works for different types of variants.
+Sequences could be natural genomes from NCBI for example, or engineered constructs from your favorite genetic design tool.
+In either case, the `gen` client imports standard file formats and stores sequences as _pangenome molecules_ that represent not just the sequence itself, but also every engineered variant or natural mutation observed via DNA sequencing.
+This is made possible by implementing a graph model with nodes that represent sequence fragments and edges that represent how these fragments can be connected in a path to reconstitute a linear sequence.
+The figure below illustrates what this looks like for different types of variants.

+`<figure 1>`

-Each block group can represent not just a single strain, cultivar, or cell line, but an entire population or library.
-Individual linear sequences are stored as paths, which represent a walk over the blocks and edges within the group.
-This design allows you to refer to specific loci across different sequences without worrying about changes in the coordinate reference frame, ensuring that your analyses stay consistent as sequences evolve."
+In this way, pangenome molecules (internally referred to as block groups) can represent not just a single strain, cultivar, or cell line, but the entire populations or experimental library associated with that collection.
+By storing sequences as paths in a common graph `gen` solves the problem of coordinate reference frames changing between genetic lineages during the life cycle of a project.
+Even as your sequences acquire deletions and insertions, coordinates can be easily translated from path to path.

+Next to paths, `gen` provides another way to describe individual strains or experiments: _samples_.

 ## Installing from Source
 Make sure you have a Rust compiler installed on your system.
 You can install the Rust toolset using the [rustup installer](https://rustup.rs/).